 Do I really need a guide?

 Honestly, no. You can definitely do it on your own if you want to just be adventurous.
-Most hostels will have a map of the area that you can take and point you in the right direction.
+Most hostels will have a free map of the area that you can take and point you in the right direction.
 You can also rent bicycles on your own for very cheap (again just ask your hostel or hotel where the nearest place is to do that).
 It's very popular to ride bikes here, so rentals are all over the place.

 We just love the guides here because you can't always find the best spots on your own, you know?
 Plus from our experience, the guides (we have our favorites listed below) have all been so fun that just hanging out with them became one of the highlights of the whole trip.